skiptools/skipapp-fireside/README.md

 # FireSide

-This is a [Skip](https://skip.tools) dual-platform app project.
+This is a [Skip Lite](https://skip.tools) dual-platform app project.
 It creates a native app for both iOS and Android.

-This app shows Skip's integration with the Firebase backend cloud computing services using the official native Firebase SDKs for iOS and Android.
+This app shows Skip Lite's integration with the Firebase backend cloud computing services using the official native Firebase SDKs for iOS and Android.
 It utilizes the